Google Adwords Tutorial for Beginners

 In 2018, Google introduced new features such as product listings, display, and video integrations on Youtube in addition to text ads on Google searches in its Google Adwords advertising service.

-Therefore to cover these extra features in its advertising name, Google renamed its AdWords platform to be Google Ads.
+Therefore to cover these extra features in its advertising name, Google renamed its AdWords platform to Google Ads.

 How to create a Google Ad for your brand?